-Chuckie Campbell is an American hip hop artist who currently resides in Buffalo, NY.
-In the past, he's taken home ArtVoice Awards for Best Hip Hop Act and Best Original Music as well as All WNY Music Awards for Best Hip Hop Performer and Best New Artist.
-Campbell commonly performs with a live band, including a full horn section, to make for a jazzy, eclectic approach to hip hop filled with fluid instrumentation, lush musical arrangements, and heartfelt poetic nuance.
+Chuckie Campbell is an American recording artist, poet, fiction writer, editor, publisher, and educator.
+In the past, he's won A3C's This Is My Year Contest, and took home All WNY Music Awards for Best Hip Hop Artist and Hip Hop Performer, ArtVoice Awards for Best Hip Hop Artist and Best Original Music, as well as Canalside Buffalo's Battle of the Bands.
+Campbell commonly performs with a live band, including a full horn section, The Black Den, to make for a jazzy, eclectic approach to hip hop filled with fluid instrumentation, lush musical arrangements, and heartfelt poetic nuance.
 Together, they have touched 46 states and two countries (Canada and Costa Rica), attended A3C as official artists (the largest hip hop music conference in the United States), SXSW (the largest music festival of its kind in the world), NXNE (the Canadian equivalent of SXSW held in Toronto, ON), and shared stages with hip hop legends such as Pharoahe Monch, EPMD, EnVogue, Ghostface Killa, Ras Kass, Pete Rock, Black Milk, Blueprint, Chris Rivers, Crooked I, Shabaam Sahdeeq, Tanya Morgan, and more.

 In early 2013, Campbell's song, "The Streets," struck a chord with listeners all across the nation, when it amassed the most overall votes in The Grammy's Amplifier Contest, accumulating 95,058 amps, listens and shares, more than any other artist in any other genre who participated in the contest.
 The song would be disqualified for improper interpolations of other musical compositions, meaning it used a sample, but amass a large and dedicated base of fans who followed his music.
 The following year, Campbell debuted his album, More Die of Heartbreak, garnering five star reviews and positive press from online and print outlets such as the Huffington Post, The Source, and Young Hollywood, while receiving selective honors along the way: Hiplanta Album of the Week; Young Hollywood Playlist Pick; Indie Music News Artist Feature; and Esente Center Stage Emerging Artist of the Week.

 The album itself is often described as a return to form, drawing on a seven year absence from hop hop music, coming after a violent physical assault that left his jaw broken in two places.
-The project was dedicated to Ralph B. Prater, his close friend and music mentor, also his unlawful attacker, who committed suicide in March of 2011.
+The project was dedicated to Ralph B. Prater, his close friend and music mentor, who committed suicide in March of 2011.

 Please, feel free to check out the music or sign up for the mailing list.
 For booking, management, or press contacts, see below: